 HIST 3311.
 African Civilizations to 1800.
 3 Hours.

 Students examine the history of Africa between 16,000 BC and 1800 AD.
-Topics may include the historical roots of Africa?s cultural diversity; evolutions in agriculture and technology; trade and commerce; the Indian Ocean Slave Trade; and the development of social, economic, and political institutions.
+Topics may include the historical roots of Africa's cultural diversity; evolutions in agriculture and technology; trade and commerce; the Indian Ocean Slave Trade; and the development of social, economic, and political institutions.

 HIST 3312.
 History of East Africa.
 3 Hours.

-Students examine East Africa?s rich and varied past, from the earliest times to the present.
-Major themes may include the cultural diversity of the region, the growth of complex societies, the slave trade, East Africa?s place in the wider setting of the Indian Ocean World, colonial conquest and African responses, the regaining of African political independence, and challenges facing modern independent states.
+Students examine East Africa's rich and varied past, from the earliest times to the present.
+Major themes may include the cultural diversity of the region, the growth of complex societies, the slave trade, East Africa's place in the wider setting of the Indian Ocean World, colonial conquest and African responses, the regaining of African political independence, and challenges facing modern independent states.

 HIST 3317.
 War & Revolution in China.
 3 Hours.

 Students examine the profound changes that China has undergone from the early twentieth century until the present day, focusing on the themes of war and revolution.
-Topics to be analyzed may include the collapse of the old dynastic system, the Japanese invasion of China, the Chinese Civil War, the Cultural Revolution, and protest movements in the late twentieth century.
+Topics may include the collapse of the old dynastic system, the Japanese invasion of China, the Chinese Civil War, the Cultural Revolution, and protest movements in the late twentieth century.

 HIST 3318.
 Colonial Southeast Asia.
 3 Hours.